vicinityh2020/vicinity-adapter-cayenne/README.md

 ## Architecture

 This adapter brings an end-to-end communication with LoRaWAN (Class A) nodes.
-Digging a little bit into the details, the adapter subscribers to either TTN/LoRaServer's MQTT Brokers and manages the exchange of information with the AGILE agent.
+Digging a little bit into the details, sudo the adapter subscribers to either TTN/LoRaServer's MQTT Brokers and manages the exchange of information with the AGILE agent.

 | ![Cayenne adapter architecture Placeholder](docs/cayenne-adapter.png) |
 |:--:|